Mad-ness/avr-subprojects/GreenHousev2/lib/ghair/README.md

 There are the rules that applies to the **command**:
 - is a int8_t value
-- if the higher (7th) bit is set to 0, this is an initial command, the command is sent by the initiator.
+- if the higher (7th) bit is set to 0, this is an initial command sent by the initiator.
 - if the higher (7th) bit is set to 1, this is a response command, the response to the initiator that has asked the receiver recently.
-- there is a special command AIR_CMD_OUT_RESP == 0x80 that is used when a response a required.
+- there is a special command AIR_CMD_RESP == 0x80 that is used when a response needed to be sent.
 In that case the following rules are applying:
   * if bit 6 is set to 1 then a response should be treated as the successful execution of a requested action (True response)
   * if bit 6 is set to 0 then a response is treated as the